Real estate values are constantly moving up and down.

-When your home appreciates you have a larger asset to borrow against, and you'll realize a larger profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll make a bigger profit when you sell.

-It's imperative that you pick an agent in Lexington who knows the factors that affect local prices.
+It's critical that you go with an agent in Lexington who understands the factors that influence local prices.

-The economy is believed to be the number one factor impacting real estate appreciation.
+A lot of people assume that the economy is the most influential factor impacting real estate appreciation.

-interest rates, employment, business growth, government programs and numerous other national factors have a measurable impact on your home's value.
+mortgage rates, unemployment, job growth, government programs and several other national factors have a definite influence on your home's value.

-However, your property's value and the features that play the most significant role in its appreciation are particular to the local Lexington economy and housing market.
+However, your property's value and the components that play the most significant role in its appreciation are particular to the local Lexington economy and housing market.

-Recent sales - Your real estate agent should provide you with information on the recent real estate sales in the districts that you're interested in.
+Recent sales - Your real estate agent should give you stats on the recent home sales in the areas that you're interested in.
 You'll want to know average time on market, selling versus listing price and more.